facundobatista/pyempaq/README.md

 - Only dependencies that are pure Python or provide wheels are supported.

 If you have any ideas on how to overcome any of these limitations, let's talk!

+## How to install

+Directly from PyPI:

+    pip install --user --upgrade --ignore-installed pyempaq

+In the future there will be more ways to install it.
+Please open an issue if you want to provide another method, thanks!

 ## A simple try for the example source project